BijayRana123/nextJs-cloud-ledger/to-do.md

    - `calculation-section.jsx` - For calculating totals and additional information

 5. ✅ Created pages for the sales module:
-   - `/dashboard/sales/sales-bills/page.jsx` - For viewing all sales bills
+   - `/dashboard/sales/sales-vouchers/page.jsx` - For viewing all sales vouchers
-   - `/dashboard/sales/add-sales-bill/page.jsx` - For creating new sales bills
+   - `/dashboard/sales/add-sales-voucher/page.jsx` - For creating new sales vouchers
-   - `/dashboard/sales/sales-orders/[id]/page.jsx` - For viewing sales order details
+   - `/dashboard/sales/sales-vouchers-details/[id]/page.jsx` - For viewing sales voucher details

 ### Benefits:
 - Complete sales functionality that mirrors the purchase functionality